moov-io/watchman/docs/search.md

 ### SDN Addresses

-An address can also be queries against the OFAC data.
+An address can also be a query against the OFAC data.
 There are multiple query parameters available here to further refine results:

 - address
 - city